 Call for Book Proposals: Folklore Studies in a Multicultural World

-The University of Illinois Press, the University Press of Mississippi, and the University of Wisconsin Press, in cooperation with the American Folklore Society and with the support of the Andrew W. Mellon Foundation, are collaborating to host an author’s workshop at the 2013 conference of the American Folklore Society for authors working on their first book.
-Up to six authors will be selected to participate in a full day of intensive activities devoted to critiquing and developing their individual projects.
-Workshop activities will include one-on-one mentoring sessions with editors and senior scholars and group discussions of revision and editing strategies, publishing processes, and project critiques.
+The University of Illinois Press, the University Press of Mississippi, and the University of Wisconsin Press, in conjunction with the American Folklore Society and with the support of the Andrew W. Mellon Foundation, will once again host their annual author workshop for first books at the 2015 American Folklore Society conference in Long Beach, CA. Up to six authors will be selected to participate in a full day of intensive activities devoted to critiquing and developing their individual projects.
+Workshop activities will include one-on-one mentoring sessions with editors and senior scholars; group discussions of revision and editing strategies; publishing processes; and project critiques.
 A modest stipend will be provided to participants to help defray the costs of attending the workshop.

-Projects selected for the workshop will be candidates for publication in the Presses’ new collaborative series, Folklore Studies in a Multicultural World, which aims to publish exceptional first books that emphasize the interdisciplinary and/or international nature of the field of folklore.
-Within the series, each Press will focus on specific aspects of folklore studies related to its areas of expertise: Illinois on gender and queer studies, world folk cultures, and multiculturalism as manifested in forms of vernacular expression such as music, dance, and foodways; Mississippi in folk art, American folk music, African American studies, popular culture, and Southern folklife; and Wisconsin in folklore studies that intersect with Upper Midwest cultures, Irish/Irish-American studies, Jewish studies, Southeast Asian studies, gay/lesbian studies, foodways, and travel.
-Applicants may indicate in their proposal whether they have a preference of publisher.
+Projects selected for the workshop will be candidates for publication in the Presses’ collaborative series, Folklore Studies in a Multicultural World, which aims to publish exceptional first books that emphasize the interdisciplinary and/or international nature of the field of folklore.
+Within the series, each Press will focus on specific aspects of folklore studies related to its areas of expertise: Illinois on gender and queer studies, world folk cultures, and multiculturalism as manifested in forms of vernacular expression such as music, dance, and foodways; Mississippi on folk art, American folk music, African American studies, popular culture, and Southern folklife; and Wisconsin on folklore studies that intersect with Upper Midwest cultures, Irish/Irish-American studies, Jewish studies, Southeast Asian studies, gay/lesbian studies, foodways, and travel.
+Applicants may indicate in their proposal whether they have a publisher preference.

-Proposals should be submitted via e-mail at any time until the deadline of April 1, 2014, to firstname.lastname@example.org.
-For submission guidelines, please see http://folklorestudies.press.illinois.edu/guidelines.html.
+Proposals will be accepted until April 1, 2015.
+Please email all materials to firstname.lastname@example.org.
+For submission guidelines, see http://www.press.uillinois.edu/fls/?page_id=138